tangtangmeili/react-shopping-cart/README.md

 - Products persist in floating cart even after page reloads
 - Responsive design for desktop, tablets and mobile
 - Product stoppers for free shipping
+- The quantity added to the cart
+- Add favorite

 #### Using
 - React